General Questions

 • Source SSH User:

-When you hit enter, you will be prompted to enter the password for the requested account.
-When you type it in, nothing will appear on the screen, but your password is, in fact being transmitted.
-Once you’re done typing, hit enter once again.
-If your password is correct, you will be greeted with a remote terminal window.
+When you enter the password, nothing will appear on the screen, but your password is being transmitted.
+After typing, press enter again.
+If your password is correct, you'll be greeted with a remote terminal window.

-cPanel is a web hosting control panel software that provides a graphical interface (GUI) and automation tools designed to simplify the process of hosting a web site to the website owner or the “end user”.
-It enables you to manage a web hosting account with optimum efficiency, including FTP users and email addresses or creating subdomains and installing software.
+cPanel is a web hosting control panel software that provides a graphical interface (GUI) and automation tools to simplify website hosting management.
+It allows you to efficiently manage your web hosting account, including FTP users, email addresses, subdomains, and software installations.
+During data migration, cPanel access may be requested to manage files, databases, or other hosting-related settings.

-Login to your cPanel account and navigate to the FTP section.
-Here you can find your existing FTP details and also create a new FTP account.
+Log in to your cPanel account and navigate to the FTP section to find your existing FTP details or create a new FTP account.

-cPanel credentials should contain the service URL, username, and password:
+cPanel credentials include the service URL, username, and password:

 • URL to C-panel/WHM: https://198.51.100.1:2083 / https://example.com:2083